Peter Lorre: Early life

-Lorre was born László Löwenstein (Löwenstein László) on June 26, 1904, the first child of Alajos Löwenstein and his wife Elvira Freischberger, in the Hungarian town of Rózsahegy in Liptó County (German: Rosenberg; Slovak: Ružomberok, now in Slovakia).
-His parents, who were German-speaking Jews, had only recently moved there following his father's appointment as chief bookkeeper at a local textile mill.
-Alajos also served as a lieutenant in the Austrian Army Reserve, which meant that he was often away on military maneuvers.
+Lorre was born László Löwenstein (Löwenstein László) on June 26, 1904, in Rózsahegy, a town in Liptó County, Kingdom of Hungary, Austro-Hungarian Empire.
+The town is part of the present-day Žilina Region in Slovakia.
+Lorre was the first child of German-speaking Jews Elvira (née Freischberger) and Alajos Löwenstein.
+The couple had recently moved there following Alajos's appointment as chief bookkeeper at a local textile mill.
+Alajos also served as a lieutenant in the Austrian Army Reserve and was often away on military maneuvers.

-László's mother died when he was four years old, leaving Alajos with three very young sons, the youngest several months old.
-He soon married his wife's best friend Melanie Klein, with whom he had two more children.
-However, Lorre and his stepmother never got along, and this colored his childhood memories.
-At the outbreak of the Second Balkan War in 1913, anticipating that this would lead to a larger conflict and that he would be called up, Alajos moved the family to Vienna.
-He served on the Eastern Front during the winter of 1914–15, before being put in charge of a prison camp due to heart trouble.
+Elvira died when Lorre was four years old, leaving Alajos with three very young sons.
+Alajos soon married her best friend Melanie Klein, with whom he had two more children.
+However, Lorre and Melanie never got along, and this colored his childhood memories.
+Anticipating that he might be conscripted following the outbreak of the Second Balkan War in 1913, Alajos moved the family to Vienna.
+Following the outbreak of World War I, he served on the Eastern Front during the winter of 1914–1915 before being put in charge of a prison camp due to heart trouble.